functionguyy/technical_art/C_tutorials/c_variables.md

 A declared variable may only be use in a function, within a single source file or, multiple source files of the entire program.

-To declare a variable in C, means to specify a type with an identifier.
+In C, you specify a type with an identifier to declare a variable.

 ```C
 /* structure of variable declaration in C */